sbb-design-systems/sbb-angular/src/angular/migration-guide.md

 The API of `SbbAlertService` has also been changed and simplified.

 Support for custom icon has been changed.
 Previously the `*sbbIcon` directive could be used, which is no longer supported.
-The alert component now provides an `indicatorIcon` input, for which [any supported](angular/icon-overview) (or self registered) icon can be used.
+The alert component now provides an `svgIcon` input, for which [any supported](angular/icon-overview) (or self registered) icon can be used.

 See the documentation for details.